RODEO ASSOCIATION, INC.

-9. The rodeo secretary shall be responsible for emailing (or faxing if email is unavailable) the results of the rodeo to the KPRA Office within 24 hours of the completion of said rodeo.
-The 5% (see Rule 5 pg 10) along with the complete packet, (including results, fines, balance sheet, turnouts, etc.), and a list of members not paying entry fees, must be postmarked within four (4) days from the date of the rodeo or a $50 fine.
+9. The rodeo secretary shall be responsible for emailing the results of the rodeo to the KPRA Office within 24 hours of the completion of said rodeo.
+The 5% (see Rule 4 pg 10) along with the complete packet, (including results, fines, balance sheet, turnouts, etc.), and a list of members not paying entry fees, must be postmarked within two (2) days from the date of the rodeo or a $100 fine.

 11. ALL entry fees for one head of stock will be a minimum of $85 (including stock charge, finals fund, judges fund, and central entry).
 Team Roping will be a minimum of $170 a team\$85 per man (including all fees).
 40/40 Team Roping will be a minimum of $250 a team\$125 a man (including all fees).